oracle-livelabs/adb/json/mongodb-api/introduction/introduction.md

 ### Objectives

 In this workshop, you will explore:
-*	How to provision an Oracle Autonomous (JSON) Database,
+*	How to provision an Oracle Autonomous AI (JSON) Database,
 *	How to install MongoDB Shell on your own system
-*   How to connect to Autonomous Database from MongoDB Shell and create a collection
+*   How to connect to the Oracle Autonomous AI Database from MongoDB Shell and create a collection
 *   How to access the MongoDB collection from JSON Workshop and SQL

 ### Prerequisites